Hotspots shows the list of methods from all selected threads sorted by execution time.

 To show all method occurrences in Call Tree and apply a filter by method's total time

 Select a method.

-Press Ctrl + Shift + Enter, click on the method's total time link or choose the Merge Method Occurrences item in the context menu.
+Press Ctrl + Shift + Enter, click the method's total time link or select the Merge Method Occurrences item in the context menu.

 After this, the method becomes a root node in Call Tree containing call subtrees of all its occurrences.
 This also applies a filter by method occurrences and their subtrees.

 To show all method occurrences in Call Tree and apply a filter by method's own time